-- the proposal minimises the risk to life, health and wellbeing associated with flooding. - any development permitted on floodplain land ensures that it: - does not increase the risk to existing residents, property and community infrastructure from flooding. - maintains to the maximum possible extent the free passage and temporary storage of floodwaters. - uses materials and is designed and constructed so that the likelihood of damage by floodwater is minimised. - o will not cause any significant rise in flood level or flow velocity to the detriment of other land holders or property. - the construction of new buildings and works can be encouraged on land outside the FO and LSIO. - the construction of new buildings on land within the FO can be avoided. - the filling of the floodplain can be avoided unless it can be demonstrated that: - the level for level floodplain storage and conveyance compensation can be achieved consistent with the Floodplain Management Authority Guidelines for Floodplain Cut and Fill; or - there will be no adverse impacts on neighbouring property as verified by hydraulic modelling approved by the Floodplain Management Authority. - the construction of private levees can be avoided. - the subdivision of parcels that could lead to intensification of development on flood prone land can be avoided. - the subdivision of parcels that could lead to intensification of development on land not prone to flooding but significantly isolated from flood refuge facilities or essential and emergency services by flooding over roads can be avoided. - the retention of drainage corridors with vegetation buffer areas along waterways can be encouraged so as to minimise erosion of stream banks and verges during large floods and maintain the natural drainage function, stream habitat, wildlife corridor and landscape values.
+- the proposal minimises the risk to life, health and wellbeing associated with flooding. - any development permitted on floodplain land ensures that it: - o does not increase the risk to existing residents, property and community infrastructure from flooding. - maintains to the maximum possible extent the free passage and temporary storage of floodwaters. - uses materials and is designed and constructed so that the likelihood of damage by floodwater is minimised. - o will not cause any significant rise in flood level or flow velocity to the detriment of other land holders or property. - the construction of new buildings and works can be encouraged on land outside the FO and LSIO. - the construction of new buildings on land within the FO can be avoided. - the filling of the floodplain can be avoided unless it can be demonstrated that:

+- o the level for level floodplain storage and conveyance compensation can be achieved consistent with the Floodplain Management Authority Guidelines for Floodplain Cut and Fill; or - o there will be no adverse impacts on neighbouring property as verified by hydraulic modelling approved by the Floodplain Management Authority. - the construction of private levees can be avoided. - the subdivision of parcels that could lead to intensification of development on flood prone land can be avoided. - the subdivision of parcels that could lead to intensification of development on land not prone to flooding but significantly isolated from flood refuge facilities or essential and emergency services by flooding over roads can be avoided. - the retention of drainage corridors with vegetation buffer areas along waterways can be encouraged so as to minimise erosion of stream banks and verges during large floods and maintain the natural drainage function, stream habitat, wildlife corridor and landscape values. - the proposed fence design is consistent with the Floodplain Management Authority Guidelines for Fencing in Flood-prone Areas.